shank959/crypto-price-prediction-and-sentiment-analysis/README.md

 ## Usage

-1. **Start the Flask web application on your local device**
+1. **Start the Streamlit web application on your local device**
     ```bash
-    python3 -m app
+    streamlit run app.py
     ```
 2. **Access the local web address to access the home page of the application and choose the crytocurrency to be analyzed**